Guanjinqu/DNA_commcode/README.md

 - pyldpc

 ##Introduction
-As this project is still in progress, the code is currently provided for reference only.
+-As this project is still in progress, the code is currently provided for reference only.
 If you have any questions feel free to contact me：D
 ###ref2bin.py
-A tool for converting files and DNA sequences to each other.
+-A tool for converting files and DNA sequences to each other.
 ###test_multiprocessing.py
-Multi-process code
+-Multi-process code
 ###test_comm.py
-The main program, after setting the parameters, will automatically generate the required codecs, and the fast_mode function will perform the whole process of "production information - encoding - channel - decoding - error rate statistics".
+-The main program, after setting the parameters, will automatically generate the required codecs, and the fast_mode function will perform the whole process of "production information - encoding - channel - decoding - error rate statistics".
 ###test_encode.py
-Encoder
+-Encoder
 ###test_decode.py
-Decoder
+-Decoder
 ###test_channel.py
-channel
+-channel
 ###test_acc.py
-Statistics correct rate
+-Statistics correct rate
 ###test_BCJR.py
-Convolutional code decoder based on BCJR algorithm
+-Convolutional code decoder based on BCJR algorithm
 ###test_LDPC.py
-LDPC decoder based on BP algorithm
+-LDPC decoder based on BP algorithm

 ## License